Internationale Gartenbauausstellung 93

-The International Horticultural Exposition 1993 (short: 1993 IGA) was held in Stuttgart, Germany.
+The Internationale Gartenbauausstellung 93 (short: IGA 93) was held in Stuttgart, Germany.
 Recognised by the Bureau International des Expositions (BIE), the Expo ran from April 23, 1993, to October 17, 1993.
 Held at Wartenberg and Killesberg parks, the goal was to be visually and functionally integrated with two prominent features of Stuttgart's landscape, the Wartberg and the Leibfriedscher Garten.
 This was achieved.
 The long-term goal to create a U-shaped greenbelt around the city (known as the Grünes U) became a reality.
 The mascot of the horticultural show was "Flori", a bird in a cowboy hat.
 Overall, 7.3 million people visited the show, exceeding projections of 7 million.

 Application and preparation

 The event was organized and managed by the Central Association of Horticulture IGA Stuttgart'93 GmbH.
 The chairman was the then-Mayor Manfred Rommel.
 As early as 1977 was the preparation of temporary and permanent installations, the Technical Department of the City of Stuttgart, headed by Mayor Hans-Dieter Künne, a postdoctoral civil responsibility.
 In the Parks Department project groups were formed to support sustainable approach.